Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 "Notice that the first article of furniture is the Ark.
 We are approaching it from God's viewpoint, from the inside looking out.
 The Ark was in the Holy of Holies where God's presence dwelt.
 If we were approaching it from man's viewpoint we would come first to the gate of the Tabernacle, then the Brazen altar, then the Laver."

 It is always best, to begin with, God's viewpoint, and that is how this part of the study will continue.
-Later, in summarization, we will take a look at how the priesthood moved through this structure, beginning at the gate.
+Later, in summarization, we will look at how the priesthood moved through this structure, beginning at the gate.

 We must understand that it all begins with God.
 The initiation of a relationship with God begins with Him.
 He is at the center and purpose of it all.